rclex/rclex/USE_ON_NERVES.md

 # Use on Nerves

-This doc shows the steps how to use Rclex on Nerves.
+This doc shows the steps on how to use Rclex on Nerves from scratch.

+We have also published the Nerves project that has been prepared and includes example code at [b5g-ex/rclex_on_nerves](https://github.com/b5g-ex/rclex_on_nerves).
+Please also refer to this repository.
 > #### Support Target {: .neutral }
 >
 > Currentry Rclex only support aarch64 for Nerves, following steps use rpi4 as an example.